HEART DISEASE: A SERIOUS PROBLEM

 DARK GREEN LEAFY VEGETABLES

 Unfortunately for us, berries are seasonal fruits.
 But, when they’re in season, these fruits are packed with fiber, vitamin C, and biologically active substances called flavonoids.
-Flavonoids, along with vitamin C, are powerful antioxidants that prevent LDL oxidation.
+Flavonoids, along with vitamin C, are powerful antioxidants that prevent LDL oxidation, making them ideal foods to reduce cholesterol.
 They’re also thought to reduce the formation of arterial clots and lower blood pressure, properties which add to their cardio-protective characteristics.
 Types of local berries include strawberries, blackberries, mulberries, cranberries, and gooseberries.
 They can be consumed fresh or frozen, as a mid-meal snack, or in fresh juices, smoothies, breakfast foods or low-fat dessert.